PreMedKB/PAnno/README.md

 #### 2. Population
-There are nine biogeographic groups supported by PAnno:
+There are nine biogeographic groups supported by PAnno.
+Please use the ***three-letter abbreviation*** as input.
+This is to prevent errors caused by special symbols such as spaces.

 **AAC** (African American/Afro-Caribbean), **AME** (American), **EAS** (East Asian), **EUR** (European), **LAT** (Latino), **NEA** (Near Eastern), **OCE** (Oceanian), **SAS** (Central/South Asian), **SSA** (Sub-Saharan African).

 More information is available at https://www.pharmgkb.org/page/biogeographicalGroups.

-Please use the ***three-letter abbreviation*** as input.
-This is to prevent errors caused by special symbols such as spaces.

 ### Output data